open-forest-observatory/geograypher/README.md

 conda config --append envs_dirs /ofo-share/repos-david/conda/envs/
 conda config --append pkgs_dirs /ofo-share/repos-david/conda/pkgs/
 ```
 Now you should see all of my conda environments when you do `conda env list`.
-The one you want is `MVPT`, and can be activated as follows:
+The one you want is `MVMT-stable`, and can be activated as follows:
 ```
-conda activate MVMT
+conda activate MVMT-stable
 ```
+Use this instead of `MVMT` in future steps.

 ### Creating a new environment